Biosafety level: History

 In 1977, Jim Peacock of the Australian Academy of Science asked Bill Snowdon, then chief of the CSIRO's Australian Animal Health Laboratory (AAHL) if he could have the newly released United States' National Institutes of Health and the British equivalent requirements for the development of infrastructure for bio-containment reviewed by AAHL personnel with a view to recommending the adoption of one of them by Australian authorities.
 The review was carried out by CSIRO AAHL Project Manager Bill Curnow and CSIRO Engineer Arthur Jenkins.
 They drafted outcomes for each of the levels of security.
 AAHL was notionally classified as "substantially beyond P4".
 These were adopted by the Australian Academy of Science and became the basis for Australian legislation.
-It opened in 1985 costing $185 million, built on Corio Oval.
+It opened in 1985 costing AU$185 million, built on Corio Oval.
 The Australian Animal Health Laboratory is a Class 4/ P4 Laboratory.

+In 2003, the Chinese Academy of Sciences approved the construction of mainland China's first BSL-4 laboratory at the Wuhan Institute of Virology (WIV).
+In 2014, the WIV's National Bio-safety Laboratory was built at a cost of 300 million yuan (US$44 million), in collaboration and with assistance from the French government's CIRI lab.

+In 2007 a scientific review paper stated that the Canadian Science Centre for Human and Animal Health, which was designed in the early 1990s, "has become the prototype for modern BSL4 laboratories".

+Starting with the 2020 COVID-19 pandemic near the facilities of the WIV, work in biocontainment facilities has been politicized, especially in the US Senate for example as the result of Rand Paul's work.
+Russia asked questions on 25 October 2022 in the United Nations over the presence in Ukraine of biolabs.
+In April 2023, Sudan's descent into civil war caused worries at the World Health Organization over its National Public Laboratory as contending factions battled over its area and NPL staff were kicked out in favor of installing a military base at its premises.
+At the time, the facility contained organisms rated at BSL-2.